arushi0207/CS620-Snapdragons/README.md

 # CS620-Snapdragons

 ## TODOs
-- setup integrated environment that supports the hrnet_pose_extractor
+- integrate an actual scoring model to replace the dummy scorer
-- fix errors and complete the pipeline
+- validate the FaceMap-only pipeline on representative speech videos

 ## Setup from Scratch